 The fact that an individual is a citizen of another country does not automatically disqualify that person from establishing domicile in Virginia.
 If you are not a U.S. citizen, you will need to present your immigration documentation to the institution.
 Note: It is very difficult for undocumented students to establish domicile in Virginia.
 Immigration status is a very strong indication that the student does not intend to remain in Virginia indefinitely.

-Questions about those with: Asylum, temporary protective status (TPS), work permit status, parolee, undocumented, refugee, business visas (B1), or other status, please contact Tina Anderson, College Registrar, SCO at 540-868-7107 or at [email protected].
+Questions about those with: Asylum, temporary protective status (TPS), work permit status, parolee, undocumented, refugee, business visas (B1), or other status, please contact Enrollment Services at 540-868-7110 or [email protected].

 A married person may establish domicile like any other student, by showing intent to stay in Virginia and maintaining domicile for 12 months.
 A married person does not automatically have the same domicile as his or her spouse even if the person is financially dependent on the spouse; however, if a student receives substantial financial support from his or her spouse, the student may claim domicile through the spouse.
 In such cases, the college or university will look at the spouse’s domicile to determine if the student is eligible for in-state tuition rates.

 Any student who applies for admission to the college and is denied in-state tuition has a right to appeal according to the following process: